JamaliLab/LLMSynthesis/README.md

 ## Contents

 * `plate_spectra.xlsx` — UV–vis absorbance spectra collected from the high-throughput experiments.
 The workbook contains one sheet for each experimental run.
-* `figure1_and_figure2.ipynb` — Jupyter notebook used to process the spectral data and generate Figures 1 and 2.
+* `Notebook_LLMSynthesis.ipynb` — Jupyter notebook used to process the spectral data and generate Figures 1 and 2.

 ## Figure 1